Read: How to Use an Anal Dilator

 Cleaning the toy as soon as you're done with it will help prevent the toy from retaining any scent.
 Not only that, but warm water and anti-bacterial soap will remove any gunk and bacteria from the surface of the toy - getting ready for your next play!
 If, after your wash, you find the toy is still retaining any scent, let it sit in a bath of soapy water for as long as humanly possible.

 You can even get a bowl just for filling with water for this purpose.
 I've let mine soak for three days before.
 Clean it thoroughly again after you've let it soak.
 The scent will gradually fade the longer the toy stays in the water.
-I don't have a scientific reason for this - it's just always what has worked for us.
+I don't know the scientific reason for this - it's just always what has worked for us.

 Are There Ways to Make This Go Quicker?

-Hold on, cowboys and cowgirls!
+Hold on, cowboys, cowgirls, and cowpeople!
 Part of the fun (and safety!) of anal training is going at your body's own speed.
 This isn't something that's supposed to happen overnight.
 Trying to "force" it to happen overnight can cause tears and potential health issues.

 That being said, there are some ways to make it move along a bit faster.
-The easiest one is simply frequency.
-If you use your anal training kit toys more often, your body will more-quickly acclimate to the stretching and size of the toys.
+The easiest one is the rule of simple frequency.
+If you use your anal training kit toys more often, your body will acclimate to the stretching and size of the toys faster.

 The other way to help it move along faster is to use toys that "stay" in place for longer sessions.
-While you might get tired of holding a dildo in place for a couple hours while you play a video game, keeping a toy inserted becomes a whole lot easier when it's a butt plug and it stays in by itself.
+While you might get tired of holding a dildo in place for a couple of hours while you play a video game, keeping a toy inserted becomes a whole lot easier when it's a butt plug and it stays in by itself.
+This gives your body even longer to acclimate to the "stretch", and since it's time where you're focused on something else, it's probably just bonus pleasure time to you!

 How Do I Know When It's Time to Move to the Next Toy?